mytakedotorg/mtdo/DEV_DEEPDIVE.md

 MyTake.org consists of two webapps.

 - one is a stateless nodejs app at `node.mytake.org`, responsible exclusively for generating preview images for social embeds
-- the other is java app at `mytake.org`, which does everything else
+- the other is a java app at `mytake.org`, which does everything else

 We use cloudflare caching heavily to reduce the load on both servers.